tetcoin/tetcoin/roadmap/implementers-guide/src/protocol-approval.md

 We could specify a protocol that used only system randomness, which works because our strongest defense is the expected number of honest checkers who assign themselves.
 In this, adversaries could trivially flood their own blocks with their own checkers, so this strong defense becomes our only defense, and delay tranches become useless, so some blocks actually have zero approval checkers and possibly only one checker overall.

 VRFs though require adversaries wait far longer between such attacks, which also helps against adversaries with little at stake because they compromised validators.
 VRFs raise user confidence that no such "drive by" attacks occurred because the delay tranche system ensure at least some minimum number of approval checkers.
-In this vein, VRFs permit reducing backing checks and increasing approval checks, which makes polkadot more efficient.
+In this vein, VRFs permit reducing backing checks and increasing approval checks, which makes tetcoin more efficient.

 ## Gossip